peterdikant/xair-remote/README.md

 Following features are currently on my todo list:

 - [x] Tap Tempo button on `B10` with automatic detection of FX slot for delay plugin
+- [x] Automatically find mixer on the network
 - [ ] Think about possible ways to use layer B. Maybe edit channel details for the first 16 channels.
 For example: Gain, Low Cut, Gate Threshold, Compressor Threshold, 4x EQ Gain (low priority)

 ## License